 If you want a high-quality ice shanty at an affordable price, the Eskimo FF949I wide-bottom insulated portable shanty might be your best bet!

-If you are looking for a excellent quality ice shelter at an affordable price, the wide bottom ice shelter from Nordic Legend might be all you need.
+If you’re looking for an excellent quality ice shelter at an affordable price, the wide bottom ice shelter from Nordic Legend might be all you need.

 One of the reasons why I love the Nordic Legend is because of its portability.
 It is lightweight and comes with a carry bag for easy transportation.

-This wide bottom shelter has a roomy 40 square feet of interior space which makes it a great option for a four-person fishing party.
+This wide bottom shelter has a roomy 55 square feet of interior space which makes it a great option for a 4-person fishing party.

 - Setup size is 90” x 90” with 80” center height and 56 square feet fishable area

-- It is portable and weighs 35lbs; carry bag included for easy transport
+- It is portable and weighs 20lbs; carry bag included for easy transport

-- 30 % more interior space with Triple layer corner pocket
+- 30% more interior space with overhead storage hammock

-The Clam Bigfoot XL2000 is highly durable and portable.
+The THUNDERBAY Ice Cube is highly durable and portable.
 It is probably the best ice shanty you will find within its price range.

 - 300 denier ice tight fabric